mikeroyal/ARM-Guide/README.md

 [SVE2](https://developer.arm.com/tools-and-software/server-and-hpc/compile/arm-instruction-emulator/resources/tutorials/sve/sve-vs-sve2/introduction-to-sve2) is the Scalable Vector Extension version two of the Arm AArch64 architecture.
 It closley follows the development process of the [Neon architecture extension](https://www.arm.com/why-arm/technologies/neon), which has a fixed 128-bit vector length for the instruction set, Arm designed the Scalable Vector Extension (SVE).
 Arm developed SVE2 for [Armv9]((https://www.arm.com/blogs/blueprint/armv9_ga=2.37680224.1534693862.1616989380-1578602299.1612458803&_gac=1.48967698.1616092796.EAIaIQobChMIv8K527667wIVBfHACh3nBwKhEAAYASAAEgIdYfD_BwE)) to enable enhanced machine learning (ML) and digital signal processing (DSP) capabilities across a wider range of applications.
 SVE2 will enhance the processing ability of 5G systems, virtual and augmented reality, and ML workloads running locally on CPUs, such as image processing and smart home applications.

 [Arm Neon](https://www.arm.com/why-arm/technologies/neon) is an advanced single instruction [multiple data (SIMD) architecture extension](https://developer.arm.com/architectures/instruction-sets/simd-isas/neon) for the Arm Cortex-A and Arm Cortex-R series of processors with capabilities that vastly improve use cases on mobile devices, such as multimedia encoding/decoding, user interface, 2D/3D graphics and gaming.

+[Arm Helium](https://developer.arm.com/architectures/instruction-sets/simd-isas/helium) is an extension of the Armv8.1-M architecture and delivers a significant performance uplift for machine learning and digital signal processing applications.

 [Arm Instruction Emulator (ArmIE)](https://developer.arm.com/tools-and-software/server-and-hpc/compile/arm-instruction-emulator/resources/tutorials) is a tool that emulates Scalable Vector Extension (SVE) and SVE2 instructions on AArch64/ARM64 platforms.